 How much time am I talking about?
 Let me break it down for you like a true accountant, by the numbers.

 The first two sections of the exam I sat for were Audit and BEC.
-I used Wiley CPAexcel’s course to study, so the pages below reference their textbooks.
-Wiley provides excellent CPA study materials, however I believe my results would have been similar regardless of which course I used.
+I studied with Wiley CPA course, so the pages below reference their textbooks.
+Wiley provides excellent CPA study materials, however I believe my results would have been similar with any of the top CPA prep courses out there.

 The hours below do not include time spent studying during my final review, read more about that here.
 Now let’s get to the good stuff, here are the stats…